github7891/PY-DA-Team2/README.md

 Additionally, it provides a switch for feature combination decision; at last, gather those columns `get_feature_names()` for future visualisations.

 ### churn_predictor.py
-**`ChurnPredictor`**: This class is the full NN workflow manager for predicting customer churn, covering data spitting, preprocessing, fine tuning, model training, evaluation, and saving artefacts.
+**`ChurnPredictor`**: This class is the full NN workflow manager for predicting customer churn, covering data spitting, preprocessing, fine tuning, model training, and evaluation.

 `Hyperparameter Tuning(tune(), pick_best_params())`: Uses Keras tuner with Hyperband search to find the best neural network architecture and parameters based on validation metrics (accuracy and AUPRC).

-`Training(fit_final())`: Trains the final nn model with optional GPU usage, mixed precision for speed, class weighting, and early stopping.
+`fit_final()`: Trains the final nn model with optional GPU usage, mixed precision for speed, class weighting, and early stopping.
 It can also save the trained model.

-`Saving Artefacts(save_artefacts)`: Saves the preprocessor, scaler, and best hyperparameters for future model reuse without retraining.
+`fit_with_tensorboard()`: This function trains the model while integrating TensorBoard logging and early stopping, using the best hyperparameters discovered during tuning.

 ### main.py
 This script runs the entire churn prediction process and apply mix approches for better performance.
+It includes an optional checkpoint to call saved parameters for future fitting without retuning.

 ## models
 ### model.py